borntofrappe/ticker/README.md

 ### custom_range_list_tile

 In the settings page one of the options allows to change the number of column by tapping on a counter button.
 The demo shows how to fit the custom button in a `ListTile` widget and update the child to show the desired number.

+### custom_range_list

+Upon revisiting the custom_range_list demo I realized the solution could be expanded to a more general widget which receives a list of widgets and iterates through them as the button is pressed.
+With this design it is possible to iterate through numbers, rendered through text widgets, or again through colors, rendered through empty containers.
+Having access to the index is enough to reference the original value and update the UI accordingly.

 ### wheel_redesign